F-Fleron-G/Pokemon_Deck_Builder/README.md

 ```
 - DELETE /user/deck/{pokemon_id} - Remove a specific Pokémon from the user’s deck.

+##  TCG Data Endpoints
+- POST /tcg/trainers: Fetch external Trainer cards.
+- GET /tcg/trainers/{trainer_id}: Retrieve a Trainer card by ID.
+- GET /tcg/trainers: List all Trainer cards.
+- PUT /tcg/trainers/{trainer_id}: Update a Trainer card.
+- DELETE /tcg/trainers/{trainer_id}: Delete a Trainer card.
+- GET /tcg/external/trainers: Fetch Trainer cards from the TCG API.
+- (Similar endpoints exist for Energy cards.)

 ---

 ## Future Enhancements
-- Deck Synergy & Scoring: Implement an algorithm to evaluate deck balance and offer suggestions for improvement based on Pokémon stats,
+- Deck Synergy & Scoring: Implement an algorithm to evaluate deck balance and offer direct suggestions.
-  Trainer effects, and Energy matching.
-- Advanced TCG Data: Expand functionality to include more detailed card data and improve filtering based on card
+- Advanced TCG Data: Expand filtering and detailed card data.
-  effects.
-- Front-End Integration: Develop a React or Vue.js front end to provide an interactive user experience, tailored
-  for kids (8–12 years old) and Pokémon enthusiasts.
+- Front-End Enhancements: Refine the UI/UX with vertical recommendation sliders, card overlays, and improved deck
+  counters.
-- Deployment: Host the application on a platform like Render, AWS, or PythonAnywhere.
+- Deployment: Host the application on platforms like Render, AWS, or PythonAnywhere.

 ---

 ## Credits
 - PokéAPI for Pokémon stats and type data.
 - Pokémon TCG API for card images, sets, and rarity data.
+- PokémonDB.net: For the high-quality Pokémon images used in the application.
+  (Used under fair use guidelines for non-commercial, educational purposes.
+Please see PokémonDB.net Terms of Use
+  for more details.)
 - Banner image from Wallpapers.com.
 - Built by Frederic G. Fleron Grignard.